Monika-Banothe/cafe-management-system/README.md

 Tea: Rs40
 Coffee: Rs60

-Enter the item you want to order: tea
+Enter the item you want to order: Pizza
-Tea added to your order.
+Pizza added to your order.

 Do you want to order another item?
-(Yes/No): yes

-Enter the item you want to order: Burger
-Burger added to your order.
-Do you want to order another item?
-(Yes/No): yes
+Yes

-Enter the item you want to order: tea
+Enter the item you want to order: Tea
 Tea added to your order.
-Do you want to order another item?
-(Yes/No): yes

-Enter the item you want to order: Pasta
-Pasta added to your order.
-Do you want to order another item?
-(Yes/No): yes

-Enter the item you want to order: idli
-Idli is not available.
-Do you want to order another item?
-(Yes/No): no

-Total amount to pay: Rs300
+Total amount to pay: Rs280

+---

-🎯 Learning Outcomes
+## 🎯 Learning Outcomes

-Understanding dictionaries in Python
+- Understanding dictionaries in Python

-Using loops for repeated operations
+- Using loops for repeated operations

-Handling user input
+- Handling user input

-Applying conditional logic
+- Applying conditional logic

-Building real-world mini projects
+- Building real-world mini projects

+---

-🔮 Future Improvements
+## 🔮 Future Improvements

-Quantity support
+- Quantity support

-Item-wise bill receipt
+- Item-wise bill receipt

-OOP (class-based) implementation
+- OOP (class-based) implementation

-GUI or Web version
+- GUI or Web version

+---
-👩‍💻 Author
+## 👩‍💻 Author
 Monika Banothe

-⭐ Note
+## ⭐ Note
 This project is created for learning, practice, and interview preparation.